nitrogen76/GPS-ntp/README.md

 If you're using a RPI, and want to use the pps nanoscale option:

-Get [Raspibian](https://www.raspbian.org/)set up.
+Get [Raspibian](https://www.raspbian.org/) set up.
 Basic raspibian setup is beyond the scope of this document, and you can find information on the website on how to do it.

 After you get Raspibian set up, you'll want to do the following: